Collection: Trail Running Sunglasses

 TRAIL:

-Trail running races with a distance shorter than 42 km are typically categorized as "trail" races and generally feature elevation gains and losses totaling around 3000 meters.
+Trail running races shorter than 42 km are typically categorized as "trail" races and generally feature elevation gains and losses totaling around 3,000 meters.

 ULTRA TRAIL:

-Trail running races that exceed 42 km in distance and/or feature elevation gains and losses of 4000 meters or more are commonly referred to as "ultra" or "ultra-trail" races.
-According to ITRA (International Trail Running Association), they are further categorized as follows:
+Trail running races that exceed 42 km in distance and/or feature elevation gains and losses of 4,000 meters or more are commonly referred to as "ultra" or "ultra-trail" races.
+According to the International Trail Running Association (ITRA), they are further categorized as follows:

 ENDURANCE TRAIL: